CommandBox is our preferred approach for all package installations, updates and more.

 This will install TestBox in a

-/testbox_that points to testbox in the distribution folder, this is the most secure approach.
-However, you can just place it in the webroot if you like.
+/testbox_that points to testbox in the distribution folder, which is the most secure approach, or you can just place it in the webroot if you like.
 You can also create an application-level mapping:

 this.mappings[ "/testbox" ] = expandPath( "C:/frameworks/testbox/" );

 Once you have testbox installed, you'll need a quick way to set up a testing harness.
 The

 generate harnesscommand will add a new